 For example, a packet of instant Ramen noodles could contain an excessive amount of sodium in its ingredients list.
 Whereas homemade Ramen or those found in a restaurant would likely contain fresher ingredients that would reduce its sodium content.

 On the other hand, Udon dishes made with fresh, MSG-free ingredients would notably stand out as a healthier option.
-If anything, it’s always best to consider where the source of your next Udon or Ramen dish comes from (your home kitchen, favorite restaurant, or local store shelf) before deciding which one is the healthier option overall.
+If anything, it’s always best to consider house painting houston cost and where the source of your next Udon or Ramen dish comes from (your home kitchen, favorite restaurant, or local store shelf) before deciding which one is the healthier option overall.

 To provide some context to this, below is a side-by-side comparison of nutritional facts pulled from one specific Ramen dish and one Udon dish.